helm/charts/stable/lamp/README.md

 ### Wordpress

 The LAMP chart offers additional wordpress features during the init stage.
 It supports two modes, normal mode sets up the chart completely automatic by downloading an InfiniteWP backup from google drive, while the other mode gets executed when in manual mode (see: `init.manually`).
 While in manual mode, the web files and db backup need to be manually downloaded and stashed in the appropriate folders (`/var/www/html` <-- web root, `/var/www/mysql` <-- sql backup).
 The automatic mode does this automatically.
-Both modes then import the backup and do some necesssary config file changes.
+Both modes then import the backup and do some necessary config file changes.
 So even in manual mode it is not necessary to import the db backup.

 In development mode everything that gets executed in normal mode will also get executed.
 Additionally the wordpress domain is automatically search replaced inside the database.
 Also the `wp_content/uploads` and `wp_content/cache` directories are deleted.
 The `.htaccess` file is modified to redirect requests to the uploads directory to the uploads directory of `wordpress.domain`.